bluescarni/obake/doc/install.rst

 are currently recognised by Piranha's build system:

 * ``PIRANHA_WITH_LIBBACKTRACE``: use the `libbacktrace <https://github.com/ianlancetaylor/libbacktrace>`_
-  library to improve the quality of the stack traces.
+  library to improve the quality of the stack traces in Unix-like environments.
 On some Linux distributions, such as Ubuntu, libbacktrace is built into the GCC compiler; otherwise, it can be installed as a standalone library.
 Note that libbacktrace currently does not